 We're Brandon and Mel, a husband and wife, wedding-photography duo.
 Brandon is the lead photographer and owner, and Mel is the second photographer and number-cruncher.
-We have a one-and-a-half-year-old son, Rowen, and a fur-baby black Lab, Sadie.
+We have a newborn son, Wilder, and a three-year-old son, Rowen, and a fur-baby black Lab, Sadie.
 We enjoy exploring (hiking, running, biking) the thousands of acres of state forest in our backyard, slowly killing all the plants in our annual garden, and enjoying the simpler things in life.

 How long have you been around?

 We've been photographing for 8-9 years (originally photographing local events) and shooting weddings for 7 years (we didn't jump into weddings until we were comfortable with everything a wedding would be able to throw at us).

 Technically, we're in Western Massachusetts, but we're at the corner of Massachusetts, New Hampshire, and Vermont, and because of family and proximity, we travel to Maine, New Hampshire, and Vermont regularly.

 How would you describe your shooting and editing style?

 Shooting and editing styles are very independent from one another.
 When we cover a wedding, we shoot in a photojournalistic way, in an attempt to be "Wedding Photography Ninjas (™)", and capture the moments and emotions of your big day without making our presence felt.
 One of our past couples said "Brandon and Mel were both so lovely to work with.
 They gave great direction when it was required, but also let us do our thing and stayed out of the way, while capturing all the special moments."